Updated October 30, 2019

 Athena does not have a free tier.
 BigQuery offers the first 1 TB per month for free, for the lifetime of your account.

 If you use AWS QuickSight, you can find comparable features in Google Data Studio.
 The main difference is pricing.
 Data Studio is free, while QuickSight is billed per session.
-In addition, Data Studio is integrated with G Suite for easy sharing within your organization—just like Documents, Sheets, and Slides.
+In addition, Data Studio is integrated with Google Workspace for easy sharing within your organization—just like Documents, Sheets, and Slides.

 For more control or for scientific work, Google also offers Colaboratory, a free, no-setup service that integrates with BigQuery using Jupyter notebooks.